DuMont Television Network: Programming

-The network was a pioneer in TV programming aimed at minority audiences and featuring minority performers, at a time when the other American networks aired few television series for non-whites.
-Among DuMont's minority programs were The Gallery of Madame Liu-Tsong, starring Asian American film actress Anna May Wong, the first US TV show to star an Asian American; and The Hazel Scott Show, starring pianist and singer Hazel Scott, the first US network TV series to be hosted by a black woman.
+The network also was a pioneer in TV programming aimed at minority audiences and featuring minority performers at a time when the other American networks aired few television series aimed at non-whites.
+Among DuMont's minority programs were The Gallery of Madame Liu-Tsong, starring film actress Anna May Wong, the first American TV show to star an Asian American person; and The Hazel Scott Show, starring the eponymous singer-pianist in the first American network TV series to be hosted by a black woman.

-Although DuMont's programming pre-dated videotape, many DuMont offerings were recorded on kinescopes.
+Although DuMont's programming pre-dated videotape, many DuMont offerings were recorded on the kinescope device developed by Eastman Kodak.
 These kinescopes were said to be stored in a warehouse until the 1970s.
 Actress Edie Adams, the wife of comedian Ernie Kovacs (both regular performers on early television) testified in 1996 before a panel of the Library of Congress on the preservation of television and video.
 Adams claimed that so little value was given to these films that the stored kinescopes were loaded into three trucks and dumped into Upper New York Bay.
-Nevertheless, a number of DuMont programs survive at The Paley Center for Media in New York City, the UCLA Film and Television Archive in Los Angeles, in the Peabody Awards Collection at the University of Georgia, and the Museum of Broadcast Communications in Chicago.

-Although nearly the entire DuMont film archive was destroyed, several surviving DuMont shows have been released on DVD.
+Nevertheless, a number of DuMont programs survive at The Paley Center for Media in New York, the UCLA Film and Television Archive in Los Angeles, in the Peabody Awards Collection at the University of Georgia, and in the Museum of Broadcast Communications in Chicago, and several surviving DuMont shows have been released on DVD.

 Much of what survived was either never properly copyrighted (live telecasts, because they were not set on a fixed medium, were not eligible for copyright at the time, although films of those telecasts could if they contained a proper copyright notice) or lapsed into the public domain in the late 1970s when DuMont's successor-company Metromedia declined to renew the copyrights.

-A large number of episodes of Life Is Worth Living have been saved, and they are now aired weekly on Catholic-oriented cable network, the Eternal Word Television Network, which also makes a collection of them available on DVD (in the biographical information about Fulton J. Sheen added to the end of many episodes, a still image of Bishop Sheen looking into a DuMont Television camera can be seen).
-Several companies that distribute DVDs over the Internet have released a small number of episodes of Cavalcade of Stars and The Morey Amsterdam Show.
+A large number of episodes of Life Is Worth Living have been saved, and they are aired weekly on Catholic-oriented cable network, the Eternal Word Television Network, which also makes a collection of them available on DVD.
+Several companies that distribute DVDs over the internet have released a small number of episodes of Cavalcade of Stars and The Morey Amsterdam Show.
 Two more DuMont programs, Captain Video and His Video Rangers and Rocky King, Inside Detective, have had a small number of surviving episodes released commercially by at least one major distributor of public domain programming.
 Because so few episodes remain of most DuMont series, they are seldom rerun, even though there is no licensing cost to do so.